inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 The Ignition Module Plugin for Gradle lets module developers use the [Gradle](https://www.gradle.org) build tool to create and sign functional modules (_.modl_ ) through a convenient DSL-based configuration model.

-## Overview

-The plugin is intended to support both simple projects with only a single source directory, as well as multi-scope/multi-project builds.
-Following Gradle best practices, configuration is simple and understandable when following our conventions, but complex customizations are also doable when required.

 ## Usage